The role of cranial computed tomography in the immediate post-cardiac arrest period

 Digital Object Identifier (DOI)

 Cocchi, Michael N.; Lucas, Jason M.; Salciccioli, Justin; Carney, Erin; Herman, Susan; Zimetbaum, Peter; and Donnino, Michael W., "The role of cranial computed tomography in the immediate post-cardiac arrest period" (2010).
-Neurology Articles.
+Neurology.
 551.